 My Little Angel's Struggle . . . & How It Changed My Life

-My name is Thelma King Thiel, but I am internationally known by my nom de plume "The Liver Lady" having promoted liver health education for a over 45 years, following the loss of my precious son Dean, to biliary atresia.
-Witnessing Dean's struggle, changed my life.
+My name is Thelma King Thiel, but I am internationally known by my nom de plume "The Liver Lady," having promoted liver health education for over 45 years following the loss of my precious son, Dean, to biliary atresia.
+Witnessing Dean's struggle changed my life.

 As a nurse, there had to be something I could do to save my baby’s life.
 Tears and anxious prayers pleading for a cure to be found filled each day as I watched Dean struggle to cope with the increasingly devastating complications of cirrhosis.